mfathiabdallah/mfathiabdallah.github.io/Lab_and_Research.md

 <div class="collapsible">
   <h1 class="collapsible-title">&#10148; Current Projects</h1>
   <div class="collapsible-content">
     <p>Our research activities are supported by competitive national and international funding sources.
-We are grateful to these foundations and programs for supporting our mission to advance food toxicology and safety research.</p>
+We are grateful to these foundations and programs for their support.</p>
     <table class="modern-table full-width">
       <thead>
         <tr>